Skip to content

 // Add a note

-Use case: Iris tracks findings across multiple tool calls, building up context before generating final output.
+Use case: Iris tracks findings across many tool calls, building up context and a TODO list before generating the final output.
+The workspace is per-agent-instance and is reset whenever a fresh agent is built.

 parallel_analyze